-GEOL-1401 Earth Sciences +
+GEOL-1401 Earth Sciences for Non-Science Majors+

 (4-3-3) Survey of geology, meteorology, oceanography, and astronomy.
+Required Co-Requisite: Laboratory GEOL-1401L

 GEOL-1403 Physical Geology +

 (4-3-3) Introduction to the study of the materials and processes that have modified and shaped the surface and interior of Earth over time.
 These processes are described by theories based on experimental data and geologic data gathered from field observations.
 Required Co-Requisite: Laboratory GEOL-1403L